jeremychone/rust-agentic/README.md

-# Agentic - library to structure and execute agent flow in Rust.
+# Agentic - MCP and A2A Support Library in Rust

 <div align="center">